PTC-Academic/LEGO-Spatial-Computing-Project/5-FFT-Activity.md

 3. Start the Vuforia Spatial Edge Server using the node server (Enter ```npm start``` or ```node server```)
 4. Type “localhost:8080” in a browser to view the server
     ## ![Edge Server](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/images/5-image001.png)
-5. The Vuforia Spatial Toolbox needs to be in “advanced” node configuration for this activity.
+5. Set the Spike Prime Hardware Interface **complexity** to "advanced" and **activity** to "fft"
    - To change the complexity of the node configuration, select the “Manage Hardware Interfaces” button of the Vuforia Spatial Edge Server to view all interfaces that are connected to the server
    - Ensure that the “Spike-Prime” node is turned ON
-      - In the text box to the right of where it says “spikeComplexity,” change the node setting from its current state to “advanced” to ensure that all necessary nodes are made visible
+      - In the text box to the right of where it says **spikeComplexity**, change the node setting from its current state to “advanced”
+      - In the text box to the right of where it says **activity**, change the node setting from its current state to fft
       - Click the “Save” button to save the changes
-6. The server needs to be restarted for the node setup to change
+6. The server must be restarted for the node setup to change
    - In Terminal/Command prompt, Enter ```CTRL + C``` to stop the Vuforia Spatial Edge Server.
    - Restart the server by entering ```node server ```into the _vuforia-spatial-edge-server_ directory
 8. Open the Vuforia Spatial Toolbox mobile app and try connecting to the SPIKE Prime using the feedback pamphlet image target.